 Paula Rosput Reynolds.
 Ms. Reynolds will be appointed to our Board in connection with the Spin-Off.
 Ms. Reynolds is the President and Chief Executive Officer of PreferWest LLC, a business advisory firm, a position she has held since 2009.
 From 2008 to 2009, she served as Vice Chairman and Chief Restructuring Officer of American International Group.
 Prior to that, from 2005 to 2008, Ms. Reynolds was the Chairman, President and CEO of Safeco Insurance Company of America.
 During her extensive career, she has also held the positions of Chairman and CEO of AGL Resources and CEO of Duke Energy Power Services.
 Ms. Reynolds started her career at Pacific Gas & Electric Corp in 1979 and spent over 35 years in the energy industry.
 Ms. Reynolds has been on the board of directors of GE (NYSE: GE) since 2018, where she chairs the governance & public affairs committee and is a member of the audit committee.
-She also has served on the board of directors of National Grid plc (NYSE: NGG) since 2021, where she serves as chair of the board of directors and chair of the people and governance committee, and BP plc (NYSE: BP) since 2015, where she chairs the renumeration committee and is a member of the audit and people and governance committees.
+She also has served on the board of directors of National Grid plc (NYSE: NGG) since 2021, where she serves as chair of the board of directors and chair of the people and governance committee, BP plc (NYSE: BP) since 2015, where she chairs the renumeration committee and is a member of the audit and people and governance committees and Linde plc (Nasdaq: LIN) since 2024, where she is a member of the audit and sustainability committees.
 She has previously held board positions at companies including Air Products and Chemicals, Inc., CBRE Group, Inc., Coca-Cola Enterprises, BAE Systems, PLC Trans Canada Corp and Delta Air Lines, Inc. Ms. Reynolds is a director of the Fifth Avenue Theatre and a trustee of the Eureka Foundation.
 Ms. Reynolds received a Bachelor's degree from Wellesley College.
 We believe Ms. Reynolds is well-qualified to serve on our Board because of her significant leadership experience, energy sector knowledge, and prior experience on the GE Board.